comod/git-scope/README.md

 # GIT SCOPE (Intellij Plugin)
-Create custom scope based on an any target branch you can choose from within a tool window which is then called **GIT SCOPE**.
+Create a custom scope based on any target branch that you can select in a tool window, which is then called **GIT SCOPE**.
-This scope is then used in a tool window, line status gutter, status bar widget, and finally as a scope.
+This scope is then used in a tool window, as line status in the line gutter, displayed in the status bar widget and finally as a custom scope.
 ![](docs/toolwindow.png)

 # Story
-I guess every developer loves to check their changes before commit using the **Version Control**.
+I think every developer loves to check their changes with **version control** before committing.
-But there is one big problem after committing code: All changes in the **Version Control** and also the Line Status completely disappear.
+But there is a big problem after committing the code: All changes in **version control** and also the line status disappear completely.
-Usually one branch contains more than one commit.
-This plugin helps you to make these commits visible again in a intuitive way!
+Usually a branch contains more than one commit.
+This plugin helps you to make these commits visible again in an intuitive way!

 # Modifications in Detail

 **Change Browser:**

-Adds a tool window with a "change browser" (similar to Version Control) which shows the current diff of your **GIT SCOPE**
+Adds a tool window with a "change browser" (similar to version control) that displays the current diff of the **GIT SCOPE**.

 ![](docs/head.png)

 **Line Status Gutter:**

-Adapts the Line Status according to your **GIT SCOPE**.
-Usually this built-in feature shows only the current "HEAD" changes
+Adjusts the line status according to your **GIT SCOPE**.
+Normally this built-in feature shows only the current "HEAD" changes

 READ: https://www.jetbrains.com/help/phpstorm/file-status-highlights.html